 If you’d like to assist the indexer in the process of index-creation for your book, here are some considerations when providing the indexer with an indexing brief.

-– In a sentence, state the persons/entities that are your reading audience for this book.
-This helps the indexer determine the use or language of certain terminology.
+– In a sentence, state the persons/groups that are your reading audience for this book.
+This helps the indexer determine the use or formatting of certain terminology.

-– Do you expect notes, front matter, figures, illustrations, tables, and boxes to be included in the index?
-By default, the indexer will follow the press specifications, however, if you have a need for further discussion, do so before the indexing begins and then inform the indexer in the brief.
+– Do you expect front matter, illustrative matter, and notes to be included in the index?
+By default, the indexer will follow the press specifications, however, if you have a need for further discussion, do so with the editor before the indexing begins and then inform the indexer in the brief.

 – By indexing standards, only substantive information or discussion of a term/concept are indexed.
 It is important to be aware that that the indexer will not list the page number for every reference in the text.
 By extension, not every person or place mentioned will end up in the index.
-So if there are some topics or categories of entry that you would like to see more exhaustively listed, include this note in your brief.
+If there are some topics or themes that you would like to see more exhaustively listed, include this note in your brief.